jeff-ws/temoa/README.md

 source tracing for most accurate results.
 ### Myopic
 Solve the model sequentially through iterative solves based on Myopic settings.
-Source tracing is required to accomodate build/no-build decisions made per iteration to ensure follow-on models are well built.
+Source tracing is required to accommodate build/no-build decisions made per iteration to ensure follow-on models are well built.
+### MGA (Modeling to Generate Alternatives)
+An iterative solving process to explore near cost-optimal solutions.
+See the documentation on this mode.
+### Method of Morris
+A limited sensitivity analysis of user-selected variables using a Method of Morris approach.
+See the documentation on this mode.
 ### Build Only
 Mostly for test/troubleshooting.
-This builds/returns an un-solved model
+This builds/returns an un-solved model.

 Several other options are possible to pass to the main execution command including changing the logging level to `debug` or running silent (no console feedback) which may be best for server runs.
 Also, redirecting the output